-Environment, health, and long-term food security
+Agriculture, environment and food security

-- Beyond the Malthusian Legacy: A Demographic Approach to Social Ecology with Brian Greenberg, paper presented at International Union for the Scientific Study of Population Congress, August 2001, Salvador da Bahia, Brazil.
+Greenberg and Greene also collaborated on “Beyond the Malthusian Legacy: A Demographic Approach to Social Ecology” at the International Union for the Scientific Study of Population Congress in Salvador da Bahia, Brazil in 2001.